polatsemih/web-api-v1/README.md

 ## MediatR Pattern
 Utilizes the MediatR library for implementing the Mediator pattern, simplifying the communication between components, promoting loose coupling, and reducing dependency injection.

 ---

+## FluentValidation
+Separate the validation logic from the business logic and integrate it into the application layer.
+This allows to define reusable validator classes.

+---

+## AutoMapper
+Query requests or command requests are often validated for correctness and sanitized for security before being used to create or update entities.
+Mapping provides an opportunity to perform these operations as part of the mapping process, ensuring that only valid and sanitized data is used to modify the entity state.

+---